 Each year thousands of individuals are badly hurt and sometimes killed in traffic incidents involving the large and massive commercial motor vehicles (CMVs) found on nearly every road in the nation.
-As Maryland personal injury attorneys, Lebowitz & Mzhen, LLC, is dedicated to helping the innocent victims of such terrible roadway collisions between passenger cars and tractor-trailers, box-type delivery trucks, big rig tanker trailers and commercial motor coaches.
+As Maryland personal injury attorneys, Lebowitz & Mzhen Personal Injury Lawyers, is dedicated to helping the innocent victims of such terrible roadway collisions between passenger cars and tractor-trailers, box-type delivery trucks, big rig tanker trailers and commercial motor coaches.
 Whatever the type of truck, the sheer size and mass of any CMV can make for serious bodily injuries if it collides with a much smaller passenger sedan, minivan or SUV.

 Such is the concern for highway safety, in particular most of the road-going public, that state and federal safety regulations have been enacted to encourage the commercial trucking industry to maintain its vehicles in proper condition and to ensure that drivers are held accountable if they do not follow vehicle maintenance procedures and safe driving rules.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces the many and varied commercial trucking rules and regulations, including the licensing of professional truckers.